-It has been a little over two years since Grammy-Award-winning rapper Nipsey Hussle was shot and killed outside of The Marathon, his clothing store in Los Angeles.
-His alleged shooter, Eric Holder, was arrested by Los Angeles police in April of 2019 and is being held in a Los Angeles County jail on a $7 million plus bond.
-His trial has been delayed due to the coronavirus shutting down the court system.
+It has been a little over three years since Grammy-Award-winning rapper Nipsey Hussle was shot and killed outside of The Marathon, his clothing store in Los Angeles.
+His alleged shooter, Eric Holder, was arrested by Los Angeles police in April of 2019 and on July 6, 2022 was found guilty of murder.

 Nipsey Hussle (nee Ermias Asghedom) was more than just a rapper.
 Yes, he was a Grammy-winning artist, but his main concern was to uplift Black people.
 For many years, he had been trying to broker peace between rival gangs in Los Angeles.
 Hussle was associated with the Rolling ‘60s Crips, and with the help of Bloods-affiliated rapper Game, he sought to bring the two factions together.

 After his death, a cease-fire jumped off between gangs in South Central LA.
 Sadly, Nip didn’t live to see his main goal come to life. “[The ceasefire] created an opportunity for conversations to happen, for communication to happen, for leadership to happen that maybe wouldn't have happened otherwise in the memory and spirit of Nipsey Hussle,” Anne Tremblay, director of the Gang Reduction and Youth Development program in Los Angeles, told The Associated Press last year.

 RELATED: Eric Holder, Nipsey Hussle’s Alleged Killer, Will Likely Go To Trial In Late March Or April